melentye/andrey-melentyev.com/src/2017-10-14_model-interoperability.md

 storage.

-As for the production deployments, a custom solution with Theano packaged in a Docker container is possible, although that would still require to have a C++ compiler in the container.
+As for the production deployments, a custom solution with Theano packaged in a Docker container is possible, although that would still require having a C++ compiler in the container.
 There are some more [bits of advice](https://github.com/Theano/Theano/issues/2271) on Theano issue tracker but it's unlikely we will see more on this now that the library's development is discontinued.